On a conjecture of Meeks, P\'erez and Ros: The counterexample

-where $L$ is the Jacobi operator of $\si$.
-Since $\si$ is stable and equation \eqref{jacobi} is satisfied, by standard elliptic theory we have that $\phi$ is everywhere positive or negative, or is identically zero.
-But this contradicts the last line of the previous paragraph.
-Therefore $\si$ is \emph{vertical} or \emph{horizontal}. \end{proof}
+where $L$ is the Jacobi operator of $\widetilde\si$.
+Since $\widetilde\si$ is stable and equation \eqref{jacobi} holds, by standard elliptic theory we have that $\phi$ does not vanish anywhere, or it is identically zero, which contradicts what we established before.
+Thus, $\widetilde\si$ is horizontal or it is a union of fibers.
+Since these two properties are local, the same conclusion holds for $\si$.